 Why we’re here

-Countless normal listeners have trouble understanding speech in noisy environments.
+Countless normal listeners have trouble with speech communication, particulary in noisy environments.
 Unfortunately, certain special populations have even greater difficulty.
 By far the most numerous are those with hearing loss, now numbering 30 million Americans and half a billion worldwide.
 Depression, loneliness, and social anxiety are common conditions afflicting those (particularly older adults) who suffer this reduced ability to communicate.
 Untreated hearing loss in the U.S. costs tens of billions of dollars annually.
 The human costs are immeasurable.